thatslifex/AzerothCoreManager/README.md

 I am continuously learning and improving this tool, so feedback is very welcome!
 Suggestions on how to structure the application, improve functionality, or tackle bigger challenges are highly appreciated.

 ---

+## **Planned Features**

+- Management of AzerothCore source code
+- Checking and Installing Prerequisites
+- Module management
+- Building the server from source
+- Realm and user management
+- Additional tools to simplify server administration
+- More advanced logging and monitoring options

+---